History of Stacey Abrams in Timeline

 Stacey Abrams

-Stacey Abrams is an American politician, lawyer, voting rights activist, and author prominent in Georgia politics.
-She served in the Georgia House of Representatives from 2007 to 2017, becoming minority leader in 2011.
-In 2018, she founded Fair Fight Action, an organization dedicated to combating voter suppression.
-Abrams is widely recognized for her work to increase voter turnout, particularly in Georgia, and her efforts are credited with contributing to Democratic victories in the 2020 presidential election and the 2020-21 Senate elections, which ultimately gave the Democratic Party control of the Senate.
+Stacey Abrams is an American politician, lawyer, voting rights activist, and author.
+She served in the Georgia House of Representatives from 2007 to 2017, and as minority leader from 2011 to 2017.
+A prominent Democrat, Abrams founded Fair Fight Action in 2018, an organization dedicated to combating voter suppression.
+She is widely recognized for her impactful work in increasing voter turnout in Georgia, particularly in the 2020 presidential election and the 2020-21 Senate elections, which ultimately contributed to Democratic victories.

-In 1956, the Confederate battle flag was added to the Georgia state flag as an anti-civil rights movement action, this flag was burned in the protest in which Stacey Abrams participated in 1992.
+In 1956, the Confederate battle flag was added to the Georgia state flag as an anti-civil rights movement action.

 In 1966, the State of the Union responses began.